 Details about the subsequent battle are remarkably scarce, especially considering the significance of the outcome.
 Roman sources simply state that the Roman army was decisively defeated and besieged, after which Valerian tried to negotiate but was captured instead.
 The Roman army then surrendered.
 It is from the accounts of Shapur himself that we get the only indication of the forces involved, with the Sassanid King of Kings claiming the Roman force numbered 70,000.
-If this is accurate, it can be assumed that the Sassanid host was of a roughly equal or larger size.
+If this is accurate, it can be assumed that the Sassanid host was of roughly equal or larger in size.

 However, regardless of the lack of details of the battle, what is clear is that an army under the command of an Emperor (a fact that implies a sizeable host) was decisively defeated by the Sassanids, with the entire force either killed or captured, including Valerian himself.
 It is the first time in history that a Roman Emperor was captured by a foreign enemy and it plunged the Empire into chaos once more.
 It is for all these reasons that, even without any specifics about the battle itself, the Battle of Edessa ranks as one of Rome’s greatest defeats.